The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/basic-guide.md

 |-|-|-|
 |![Stormbite](https://xivapi.com/i/002000/002614_hr1.png)|![Caustic Bite](https://xivapi.com/i/002000/002613_hr1.png)|![Iron Jaws](https://xivapi.com/i/002000/002608_hr1.png)|

-###1.
-Maintain your DoTs
+### 1. Maintain your DoTs.

 Keeping your DoTs up is your top priority.
 If they aren't applied yet, use **Stormbite**, then **Caustic Bite**.
-Do not use Refulgent in-between if it procs, getting the second DoT up is slightly better.
+Do not use Refulgent inb etween if it procs, as getting the second DoT up is slightly better.

 If your DoTs are up, but they're about to fall off (3s or less remaining), use **Iron Jaws** to re-apply them.